eternalseptember/dream_diary/README.md

 Forked from [this project](https://github.com/eternalseptember/rpi-test), this is the "live" version that is hosted on my raspberry pi for personal use.

-## Bug to Figure Out

-* In the admin panel, when adding a dream, the markdown jquery to toggle the hide does not debounce, and therefore, and doesn't work anymore.

 ## Problems That Were Fixed

 ### The Symbols were alphabetized correctly on my raspberry pi, but not on my WSL-Ubuntu?